Medicare Procedure and Patient Information

 (No ratings)

-Dr. Peter Koenig is a pediatric cardiology specialist in Chicago, IL.
-Before completing his residency at Ann & Robert H. Lurie Children's Hospital of Chicago, Dr. Koenig attended medical school at the University of Michigan Medical School.
-His areas of clinical interest consist of heart problems, exercise, and echocardiogram (echo).
-Dr. Koenig is conversant in German.
-He is affiliated with Ann & Robert H. Lurie Children's Hospital of Chicago and Northwestern Medicine.
+Dr. Peter Koenig's specialty is pediatric cardiology.
+Areas of particular interest for Dr. Koenig include heart problems, exercise, and echocardiogram (echo).
+Before performing his residency at Ann & Robert H. Lurie Children's Hospital of Chicago, Dr. Koenig attended the University of Michigan Medical School.
+He is conversant in German.
+He is professionally affiliated with Northwestern Medicine Central DuPage Hospital, Ann & Robert H. Lurie Children's Hospital of Chicago, and Delnor Hospital.